Berkshire: History

-According to Asser's biography of King Alfred, written in 893 AD, its old name Bearrocscir takes its name from a wood of box trees, which was called Bearroc (a Celtic word meaning "hilly").
+According to Asser's biography of King Alfred, written in 893 AD, Berkshire takes its name from a wood of box trees, which was called Bearroc (a Celtic word meaning "hilly").
 This wood, perhaps no longer extant, was west of Frilsham, near Newbury.

-Much of the early history of the county is recorded in the Chronicles of the Abingdon Abbey, which at the time of the survey was second only to the crown in the extent and number of its possessions, such as The Abbey, Sutton Courtenay.
-The abbot also exercised considerable judicial and administrative powers, and his court was endowed with the privileges of the hundred court and was freed from liability to interference by the sheriff.
+Much of the county's early history is recorded in the Chronicles of the Abingdon Abbey, which at the time of the survey was second only to the crown in the extent and number of its possessions, such as The Abbey, Sutton Courtenay.
+The abbot exercised considerable judicial and administrative powers, and his court was endowed with the privileges of the hundred court and freed from liability to interference by the sheriff.
 Berkshire and Oxfordshire had a common sheriff until the reign of Elizabeth I, and the shire court was held at Grandpont.
 The assizes were formerly held at Reading, Abingdon, and Newbury, but by 1911 were held entirely at Reading.

-Berkshire has been the scene of some notable battles throughout its history.
+Berkshire has been the scene of notable battles.
 Alfred the Great's campaign against the Danes included the battles of Englefield, Ashdown and Reading.
-Newbury was the site of two English Civil War battles: the First Battle of Newbury (at Wash Common) in 1643 and the Second Battle of Newbury (at Speen) in 1644.
-The nearby Donnington Castle was reduced to a ruin in the aftermath of the second battle.
+Newbury was the site of English Civil War battles: the First Battle of Newbury, at Wash Common in 1643, and the Second Battle of Newbury, at Speen in 1644.
+Donnington Castle was reduced to a ruin in the aftermath of the second battle.
 Another Battle of Reading took place on 9 December 1688.
 It was the only substantial military action in England during the Glorious Revolution and ended in a decisive victory for forces loyal to William of Orange.